In this Biodiversity Net Gain (BNG) guest blog industry experts sharing examples of BNG on small sites. They are:

 The proposed development involved building over a portion of grassland.
 The red line boundary only covered a small part of the field.
 Most of that was existing paving.
 This meant it wouldn’t be possible to secure the necessary uplift by enhancing the field.
 Instead, the team would identify and use an appropriate set of specific uplifts.

 The total area of the site was under 10,000 m² and the new building had a footprint of less than 1,000 m².
 So, the team could use the Small Site Metric (SSM).
 Unlike the main metric, the SSM does not require an ecologist to undertake habitat condition assessments, although it must be completed by a competent person with the knowledge and skills to complete and review SSM calculations.
-This meant the team could use the SSM and other digital tools like ours instead.
+This meant that after a site walkover by a competent person, the team could use the SSM and other digital tools like ours instead.

 The team used these tools to map out all the habitats within the red line boundary.
 They adapted the site design to add small trees to the perimeter of the field.
 These included saplings with diameter at breast height of under 30cm.
 It was also deemed possible to improve the grass mix within the margins by planting a more diverse mix of species, which would further boost the BNG score.